 Before we get to the why, let's first quickly talk about the what.
 What are noise-canceling headphones?

-Noise-canceling headphones can be either active or passive.
+Noise-cancelling headphones can be either active or passive.
 To use an analogy, think of a refrigerator versus and ice cooler.
 Your refrigerator is actively cycling refrigerant in and out of the fridge in order to keep your food cold, while an ice cooler is passively cooling your food or drinks until the ice melts and it can no longer cool them.

 That's pretty much how active noise control (ANC) works.
 Headphones with ANC (see picture below) have a built in processor that cycles an “anti-noise” to cancel unwanted sound (in this case ambient sound).
 On the other hand “regular” headphones rely on passive noise control, which is essentially just the additional insulation of the foam headphone over the ear.